LoginRadius/apidocs/database/apidocs/docs/v2/customer-identity-api/social-login/getting-started.md

 ```
 https://<Your_Site_Name>.hub.loginradius.com/requesthandlor.aspx?apikey=<API_Key>&provider=google&nocallback=true&callbackguid=<uniuqe random guid value>
 ```

 Here, **nocallback=true** in query indicates that the login request will be without the callback, and **callbackguid=<Random_Identifier>** is a random unique identifier.
 You will need to call the **SocialLogin by Ping API continually with the same callbackguid** value to fetch the access token with the user profile data.

+## FAQ

-**FAQ: Performing social login in the Apps e.g Facebook/Instagram build-in browsers leading to blank screen after authentication.**
+**Performing social login in the Apps e.g Facebook/Instagram build-in browsers leading to blank screen after authentication.**

-If you are using Social Login on websites that are rendered inside the Apps like Facebook/Instagram build-in browsers then you need to set **callbacktype=hash** in the implementation.
-For example: if you are using the Facebook social provider then LoginRadius Social Login request handler url should be as below i.e containing the callbacktype as a query paramter:
+If you are using Social Login on websites that are rendered inside the Apps like Facebook/Instagram build-in browsers, then you need to set `callbacktype=hash` in the implementation. **For example:** If you are using the Facebook social provider, then LoginRadius Social Login request handler URL should be as below, i.e., containing a `callbacktype` in query paramter:

 ```
-https://<LoginRadius site name>.hub.loginradius.com/RequestHandler.aspx?apikey=<<LoginRadius API key>>&provider=socail provider name&callbacktype=hash&callback="Callback URL”
+https://<LoginRadius site name>.hub.loginradius.com/RequestHandler.aspx?apikey=<LoginRadius API Key>&provider=<Social Provider Name>&callbacktype=hash&callback="Callback URL"
 ```

 **Why it need to be done?**

 Whenever a user clicks on the social login option, by default the Social login request handler endpoint directly opens the callback/redirect URL in the child window, since the Apps build-in browsers does not support child window this leads to an error resulting into a blank screen.
-To avoid that error it is required to use **callbacktype=hash.**
+To avoid that error it is required to use **callbacktype=hash**.

 **How will it resolve the issue?**

 With the parameter **callbacktype=hash** in the LoginRadius social login request handler url whenever the user clicks on the requestHandler endpoint(social icon), it will redirect to the callbackurl paased, and you will get an access token as a hash (fragment) parameter on the callback url.

 Once the access token is received, you can leverage the access token as required.

-  Example:  **With callbacktype=hash :** `https://<<your call back url >>#lr-token==<<LoginRadius accesstoken>>`
+Example: **With callbacktype=hash :** `https://<Your Callback URL>?lr-token=<LoginRadius Access Token>`

 **Will any other callbacktype work?**

 Yes, if you need the token in the from of query string than you can use the **callbacktype =QueryString** and after this you will receive the token in the form of **query parameter** and if you want the token in hash format then you can use callbacktype=hash which will give the token in **hash (fragment)**.
 So, you can use any of **callbacktype** as per you usecase.

-Example: **With callbacktype=QueryString :** `https://<<your call back url >>?lr-token==<<LoginRadius accesstoken>>`
+Example: **With callbacktype=QueryString :** `https://<Your Callback URL>?lr-token=<LoginRadius Access Token>`